DiseaseTranscriptomicsLab/markeR/README.md

 -   **PlotScores:** Visualizes the calculated scores across conditions using violin plots.

+It also includes some functions for visualising individual genes from a gene signature:

+-   **IndividualGenes\_Violins:** creates violin plots of gene expression data with jittered points and optional faceting, allowing for visualization of individual gene expression distributions across sample groups.
+-   **CorrelationHeatmap:** computes and visualizes a correlation heatmap for a given set of genes.
+Optionally, the heatmap can be generated separately for different conditions based on metadata.

 Future updates will expand the package with additional pairs of functions to: